onefoursix/streamsets-examples/sdc/aggregations-per-input-file/README.md

 You can download the pipeline archive from [here](pipelines/) and import it into your StreamSets environment as described [here](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/ExportImport/Importing.html#task_qr5_szm_qx)

+There are pipeline versions for both JSON and CSV input files.
+The docs here refer to the JSON version.

 ### Set pipeline parameters

 The pipeline requires several parameters to be set.
 Here are the settings from my environment: